curateteaching/digitalpedagogy/keywords/prototype.md

 * Copy of the artifact:
 * Xinyue Zhou, MDes student, IIT Institute of Design, Chicago

 For this assignment, students are asked to read a paper, then create a prototype that can help the class think about the implications of the topic.
-In this case, the students had read Langdon Winner's (1986) chapter "Do Artifacts Have Politics?" in The Whale and the Reactor, but any article will do.
+In this case, the students had read Langdon Winner's (1986) chapter "Do Artifacts Have Politics?" in _The Whale and the Reactor_, but any article will do.
 The exercise has several steps that can be spread over multiple weeks: (1) discuss the paper (2) generate sketches for at least 3 concepts (3) produce a prototype of the selected concept (4) revise the prototype based on feedback.

+> MATT: please note my comment above about the Winner citation

 The "baby bottles" interrogate the idea of teaching children about national identity.
 It is an inevitable process, but how soon is too soon?
 The student originally placed the flags on the body of the bottle, but in her revision she moved them to the nipple, since it is more clearly about the child.
 Flags on the bottom of the bottle would be there for the parents to see.
 She used 3 different flags to encourage us to think about how these artifacts would be received in different countries.

+> MATT: "she moved them to the nipple, since it is more clearly about the child." -- please revise for clarity -- what does "it" refer to and what does it mean for "it" to be "more clearly about the child"?

 # "Prototypes to Strengthen Empathy"
 ![screenshot](images/prototype--memory-game.jpg)